gaxmann/suhr/_archive/kivy-prototype/README_prototype.md

 ## What is this?

 This folder contains the very first working proof-of-concept of Sun Clock as a mobile Kivy application.
-It demonstrates:
+These files are a small, very early Kivy demo.
+They are included for educational purposes only and demonstrate:
 - Basic Kivy app structure
 - Two (strangely) rotating visual elements around a digital clock display (Sun and Sirius)
 - Buildozer configuration for Android apk building